Topological Hochschild homology of the image of j: Introduction

 The algebraic $K$-theory of the $K(1)$-local sphere, or $K(L_{K(1)}\SP)$, is an object capturing fundamental structural information about the $K(1)$-local category.
 Part of Ausoni--Rognes' original vision of chromatic redshift was that it could be understood, at least $T(2)$-locally, via Galois hyperdescent.
 More specifically, they conjectured \cite[pg 4]{ausonirognes} that the map

 is an equivalence in large degrees when $V$ is a type $2$ finite spectrum.
 The $T(n+1)$-local $K$-theory of Morava $E$-theory has been shown in \cite[Theorem 1.10]{clausen2016descent} to have Galois descent for finite subgroups of the Morava stabilizer group.
-Moreover, recent work of Ben Moshe--Carmeli--Schlank--Yanovski \cite{cyclotomicredshift} combined with \cite[Theorem 1.3.6]{hahn2022motivic} shows that $L_{K(2)}K(L_{K(1)}\SP) \to L_{K(2)}K(\KU_p)^{h\ZZ_p^{\times}}$ is an equivalence, i.e that Galois hyperdescent is satisfied for the $K(2)$-locally.
+Moreover, recent work of Ben Moshe--Carmeli--Schlank--Yanovski \cite{cyclotomicredshift} shows that $L_{K(2)}K(L_{K(1)}\SP) \to L_{K(2)}K(\KU_p)^{h\ZZ_p^{\times}}$ is an equivalence, i.e that Galois hyperdescent is satisfied $K(2)$-locally.

 Recent work of the second author \cite{levy2022algebraic} has made $K(L_{K(1)}\SP)$ an integrally accessible object.
 If we consider the connective Adams summand $\ell_p$ (or $\ko_2$ for $p=2$) as a $\ZZ$-equivariant $\EE_{\infty}$-ring via the Adams operation $\Psi^{1+p}$, then $j_{\zeta}$ is defined to be its $\ZZ$-homotopy fixed points.
 Then it is shown that there is a cofiber sequence